 Creating automated workflows for approving POs and business travel requests can significantly save time by ensuring that forms are fully completed with the requisite information the first time around, and reduce unnecessary bottlenecks by automatically routing request forms to the relevant signing authority.
 Automation also makes it easy for institutions to implement new or temporary policies such as blanket bans, sending out notifications to all affected parties.

 PTO and Time-Off Requests

 In some regards, higher education is just like any other industry.
 One key similarity is the need for effective, user-friendly human resource management and all the associated administration.
 Tasks such as handling payroll, approving paid time off (PTO), sick leave and vacation requests can be streamlined using workflow automation.

 Something as simple as processing PTO requests can amount to hundreds of wasted hours per year if performed manually, particularly when requests are returned for additional information and changes, and delayed responses create frustration and even resentment.
-However, when this workflow is automated, email updates (and reminders) are sent automatically and requests and approval can be made effortlessly from anywhere – using a mobile device.
+However, when this workflow is automated with time-off request software, email updates (and reminders) are sent automatically and requests and approval can be made effortlessly from anywhere – using a mobile device.

 Staff and Faculty Onboarding, Development and Training

 As is the case with student recruitment and registration, much of the faculty recruitment and onboarding workflow can be automated.
 This is particularly critical in an industry where it’s not unusual to have to onboard hundreds of new employees ranging from student workers to service personnel, to academic and administrative staff.
 Given all these roles, it’s a wonder that anyone manages to do it without automating the numerous forms and contracts required to comply with state and national requirements while providing a smooth onboarding experience.

 Beyond onboarding, various aspects of performance management such as peer and student reviews can be automated, as can certain types of training and development workflow, such as applications for grants and additional certifications.